animatlabs/animatlabs.github.io/_drafts/2026-04-06-serilog-structured-logging.md

 }
 ```

 `ReadFrom.Configuration` pulls the `Serilog` section from appsettings.
-No fluent API in code.
-Change the config, restart the app, new behavior.

-`UseSerilogRequestLogging()` adds a log per request with duration, status code, and path.
-Essential for tracing slow requests.
+Change the config, restart, new behavior. `UseSerilogRequestLogging()` adds one log per request with duration, status code, and path, which is essential for spotting slow requests.

 ## Correlation IDs

 A request hits your API, then a payment service, then an email service.
 Without correlation IDs, you're piecing together three separate log streams by timestamp.
-Good luck.
+That's miserable.

-Add middleware that assigns a correlation ID to every request and sticks it in `LogContext`:
+This middleware assigns a correlation ID to every request:

 ```csharp
 using Serilog.Context;